 When exercising for longer durations, it is crucial you take on carbohydrates to maintain energy levels.
 During exercise lasting 1-2 hours, consume 30-60g of easily digestible carbohydrates (e.g. glucose).
 During exercise lasting over 2 hours, consume 60-90g of easily digestible carbohydrates from multiple sources (e.g. glucose and fructose).
 Glucose and fructose enter the blood stream in different ways, meaning blood glucose levels increase at a greater rate (fructose is converted to glucose in the liver).
 Check out some of the carbohydrate content in a few foods below:

 Following exercise, ensure you consume a snack/drink containing carbohydrates ASAP to begin the recovery process immediately.
 You should also eat a larger snack or meal 1-2 hours post-exercise containing carbohydrates.
 The higher the intensity or longer the duration of an exercise session, the more carbohydrates you will require for recovery.
-It is important to properly recover following exercise to replenish the body’s glycogen (energy) stores and reduce the likelihood of fatigue in following training sessions – fatigue can lead to underperformance and injury!
+It is important to recover properly after exercise, in order to replenish the body’s glycogen (energy) stores and reduce the likelihood of fatigue in following training sessions.
+Fatigue can lead to underperformance and injury!
 If you need to recover quickly after training (e.g. if you have another training session that day), consume carbs with a high glycaemic index at regular intervals post-exercise.
 Remember that it is also important to have 20-30g of protein post-exercise to aid the growth and repair of muscle.